realdatadriven/etlx/README.md

      - **`type`**: Indicates whether the data fills a range (`range`) or single value (`value`).
      - **`table_style`**: The table style applied to the range.
-     - **`if_exists`**: Specifies how to handle existing data (e.g., delete or append). the maping can also be a string representig a query and all the mapping cam be loaded from a table in the database to simplifie the config, and also in a real world it can be extensive, would be easier to be done in a spreadsheet and loaded as a table.
+     - **`if_exists`**: Specifies how to handle existing data (e.g., delete or append). the maping can also be a string representing a query and all the mapping can be loaded from a table in the database to simplify the config, and also in a real world it can be extensive, would be easier to be done in a spreadsheet and loaded as a table.
 ---

 #### **Resulting Outputs**

 1. **CSV File**:
-   - Exports sales data to a CSV file located at `C:/Reports/YYYYMMDD/sales_YYYYMMDD.csv`.
+   - Exports sales data to a CSV file located at `/path/to/Reports/YYYYMMDD/sales_YYYYMMDD.csv`.

 2. **Excel File**:
-   - Exports region data to an Excel file located at `C:/Reports/YYYYMMDD/regions_YYYYMMDD.xlsx`.
+   - Exports region data to an Excel file located at `/path/to/Reports/YYYYMMDD/regions_YYYYMMDD.xlsx`.

 3. **Populated Template**:
    - Generates a sales report from `sales_template.xlsx` and saves it as `sales_report_YYYYMMDD.xlsx`.